TheInfamousHenry/Wordy/README.md

 ---

-## 🎓 Learning Outcomes

-This project demonstrates:
-- iOS native app development with Swift/SwiftUI
-- Speech recognition and synthesis integration
-- Core Data persistence
-- RESTful API integration
-- State management with Combine
-- MVVM architecture pattern
-- Service-oriented design
-- Audio session management
-- User permission handling

----

 ## 📝 License

-This project is developed as an educational application.
+This project is developed under MIT liscense.

 ---

 ## 👥 Contributing

 Currently in active development.
 Feature requests and bug reports welcome!
+Contact me if you would like to assist in development.

 ---